well-id/dliswriter/README.md

     }
 ```

-Other EFLR objects can be thought of as _standalone_ - they do not refer to other objects
+Other EFLR objects can be thought of as _standalone_ - they do not refer to other EFLR objects
-and are not explicitly referred to by any.
+and are not explicitly referred to by any (althoug - as in case of NoFormat - a relation to IFLR objects can exist).

 ```mermaid
 ---